All Episodes

 That's the way it shapes up.

-And they said to me, Well, what do you want?
+And they said to me, well, what do you want?

-You need cruise?
+You need Cruz?

 Come on, Rush.